digantamisra98/Mish/Notebooks/Readme.md

 #### Malaria Cells Dataset:

-Deep Conv Net was used for classifying microscopic cellular images of healthy cells and malaria paracitized cells present in the Malaria Cells Dataset ([Dataset](https://ceb.nlm.nih.gov/repositories/malaria-datasets/)).
-The comparative analysis of the metrics scores obtained from the network using Mish against ReLU and Swish is given in the table below:

 | Activation Function  | Accuracy (10*) |  Loss (10*) |
 | ------------- | ------------- | ---|
 | ReLU  | 94.21%  |**1.45%**|